 - In Germany, the firm has been providing pro bono support in response to the ongoing refugee crisis, both directly to individuals and to organizations serving refugees.
-Among other projects, our attorneys have focused on ensuring that refugees have access to Wi-Fi, asylum support, and research and exploration of the wider sociological context of the crisis.
+Among other projects, our attorneys have focused on ensuring that refugees have access to Wi-Fi and asylum support, as well as researching and exploring the wider sociological context of the crisis.

 - In addition to its usual range of pro bono work, our New York, D.C. and London offices have well-developed community service programs that promote leadership and the pursuit of higher education, while bridging the gap between our lawyers and young people in our communities.

 - New York: For more than 25 years, our New York office has partnered with the Washington Irving Campus in a multiprogram year-round initiative to prepare public high school students for college and adult life.

 - London: Cleary lawyers in our London office engage in a six-week legal skills curriculum for 13- and 14-year-old pupils attending schools in under-resourced communities.

 If You Need a Pro Bono Lawyer